iboong/sonnyJS/README.md

 A small javascript framework (and my first project) to fit my own purposes and learn javascript.<br/>

-With sonnyJS you can easily create web based single page applications - At least only a basic html knowledge is required to use the basic features of sonnyJS.
+With sonnyJS you can create realtime single page web applications - At least only a basic html and javascript knowledge is required to use the basic features of sonnyJS.

 ### Help

- * Template folders lies in view/*
+ * Template folder lies in view/*
  * Server and database template are lying in the server folder
  * Include sonny.js into your website header to load it

+### Requirements

+ * Latest socket.io library

 ### Initialize sonnyJS